-The following qualification standards apply to the 2018 event.
+The following qualification standards are applicable to the 2019 event.
 They are not negotiable.

-- Completion of a trail race, 50km or longer between 1 June 2016 to 31 December 2017.
+- Completion of a trail race, 80.00 km or longer between 1 June 2017 to 31 December 2018.
 You must have finished within the final cut off time for that event.

 - Your result must be for completion of that event.
-This means, for example, you cannot submit a result showing you made it 55km into an 80km race.
+This means, for example, you cannot submit a result showing you made it 85km into a 100km race.

 - You will need to submit a web link to your result online (on the official race website) when you sign up – or modify your entry profile at some later date to include that link.